EngrMSabirHussain/apex-html-barcode-generator/README.md

-# Oracle APEX Barcode Generator
+# Oracle APEX - Html Barcode Report

 A simple **Oracle APEX Barcode Generator** that creates Code 128 barcodes directly in the browser using **JsBarcode**, without calling an external barcode generation API.